Arjun-G-Ravi/reading-research-papers/29_Circuits-an-introduction/main.md

 ![alt text](image.png)

 - In another example, the model creates two 4-layer long pathways(circuit) to detect the presence of dog's head in left and right orientations respectively.
 Both these pathways ran in parallel and inhibited each other.![alt text](image-1.png)
--
+- Another eg shows multiple layer long car detection circuit which looks for wheels at the bottom and windows at the top(and inhibiting each other).
+After that, instead of summing all this up and creating a car detection neuron, the model creates multiple car detection neurons, polysemantic with dog detection :o
+- `This circuit suggests that polysemantic neurons are, in some sense, deliberate.
+That is, you could imagine a world where the process of detecting cars and dogs was deeply intertwined in the model for some reason, and as a result polysemantic neurons were difficult to avoid.
+But what we’re seeing here is that the model had a “pure neuron” and then mixed it up with other features.'`
+- We call this phenomenon superposition.
+Why would it do such a thing?
+We believe superposition allows the model to use fewer neurons, conserving them for more important tasks.
+As long as cars and dogs don't co-occur, the model can accurately retrieve the dog feature in a later layer, allowing it to store the feature without dedicating a neuron.

 ## Claim 3: Universality
 - Analogous features and circuits form across models and tasks.
+- `If it was true in the strongest sense, one could imagine a kind of “periodic table of visual features” which we observe and catalogue across models.`

 # Note

-1. Polysemantic neurons: Neurons that respond to multiple unrelated inputs.`Our hope is that it may be possible to resolve polysemantic neurons, perhaps by “unfolding” a network to turn polysemantic neurons into pure features, or training networks to not exhibit polysemanticity in the first place. `
+1. Polysemantic neurons: Neurons that respond to multiple unrelated inputs.`Our hope is that it may be possible to resolve polysemantic neurons, perhaps by “unfolding” a network to turn polysemantic neurons into pure features, or training networks to not exhibit polysemanticity in the first place.

-2.